Mithgol/node-fido2twi/README.md

 [![(a histogram of downloads)](https://nodei.co/npm-dl/fido2twi.png?height=3)](https://npmjs.org/package/fido2twi)

-This application (`fido2twi`) posts Fidonet messages to Twitter.
+This application (`fido2twi`) posts headings (“subjects”) of Fidonet messages to Twitter.
 (Its name is derived from loosely abbreviated words “Fido to Twitter”.
 It does not imply any endorsement, sponsorship, or association with Twitter.)

+In the posted tweet (microblog entry) the Fidonet message's subject is followed by a (space-separated) URL, creating a hyperlink to that message.
+However, unfortunately, Twitter does not understand the schemes of [FGHI URL](https://github.com/Mithgol/FGHI-URL/) format for Fidonet URLs.
+Therefore an intermediate web page (containing the necessary FGHI URL) is automatically generated, and stored in [IPFS](https://ipfs.io/) (the InterPlanetary File System), and then hyperlinked from the tweet.

 This application is currently in an early phase of its development and thus does not have the desired level of feature completeness.